 - Tell a family member or friend right away what's going on.

 - Get help from a trained professional as quickly as possible.
-The person may need to be hospitalized until the suicidal crisis has passed.
+Your friend or loved one may need to stay in the hospital until the suicidal crisis passes.

 - U.S. veterans or service members who are in crisis can call 988 and then press "1" for the Veterans Crisis Line.
 Or text 838255.
 Or chat online.

 - The Suicide & Crisis Lifeline in the U.S. has a Spanish language phone line at 1-888-628-9454 (toll-free).